PeyalBhattacharjee/BDSN-Assignment/README.md

 Term deposits are popular with investors who prefer capital security and a set return as opposed to the fluctuations of, say, the share market.
 Many investors also use term deposits as a part of their investment mix.For more information with regards to Term Deposits please click on this link from Investopedia: https://www.investopedia.com/terms/t/termdeposit.asp

-You are provided with following files:

-1. train.csv : Use this dataset to train the model.
-This file contains all the client and call details as well as the target variable “subscribed”.
-You have to train your model using this file.

-2. test.csv : Use the trained model to predict whether a new set of clients will subscribe the term deposit.

 ### Dataset Attributes

 Here is the description of all the variables :